 If your writer friend already has a perfectly good keyboard (that just happens to be incredibly filthy), you can help them remove those food crumbs by gifting them an air duster.

 This cordless air duster from AFMAT 61is $70, but it’ll help them clean all sorts of things (not just their keyboard).

 Don’t want to spend that much (and I don’t really blame you)?
 Compressed air in a can 62will set you back only $5 or so.

 What do YOU Think are the Best Gifts for Writers and Authors?

 There are lots of great gifts for writers out there, and this post has only scratched the surface.

 That’s why I’d love to hear from you.

-A literary t-shirt or comfy pair of pajamas?
+A comfy pair of pajamas or literary t-shirt that says “It’s not the size of the short story that counts”?
 A tote bag from Etsy filled with a variety of novel tea flavors?
-How about a literary journal or membership to a top-notch writing course?
+How about a literary journal, pencil, or composition notebook?